kdbeall/kdbeall.github.io/_posts/2018-10-19-Bash-Case-Statements.md

 The case statements allow for fairly powerful [pattern](http://wiki.bash-hackers.org/syntax/pattern) matching.
 Python doesn't really have a direct equivalent to this.
 [PEP 275](https://www.python.org/dev/peps/pep-0275/) proposed adding a similar feature to Python.
 However, it was rejected with reasoning that there are already equivalent features in Python.
+You could use dictionaries, use *getattr* to do some dynamic dispatch, or class if/else statements.